*Yes, I bought the mattress at the Goodwill store ($30), cut it down to size and it worked out great.

 The Quick Version

-Now built it!
+Now build it!

 Improvised changing room, Cataloochee Campground, Smokey Mountain National Park, a very special place.
 Making this "room" is a rare thing for us (it's the only time I've tried it).
 I guess I was changing out of wet clothes after being caught in the rain.